jaikechen/play/README.md

 # initialize object with default value

 ## interface
-In the following example, I want create an array of cars, I created a typesript interface Car.
+In the following example, I want create an array of cars, I created a typescript interface Car.
 The interface can ensure each object will have id, name, seats, drivetrain.
-It is a smiple, safe solution, but there are some incevinence.
-Most of the car has 5 seats and are FWD drivertrain, I would like set seats default to 5 and drivetrain default to FWD.
+It is a simple, safe solution, but it is not convenience.
+Most of the car has 5 seats and are FWD drivetrain, I would like set seats default to 5 and drivetrain default to FWD.
 Interface didn't give me default value option.
 ```
  interface Car {
     id: number